 How do I keep my website hosting secure?

 Keeping a website secure can be difficult.
 There are many factors that can lead to a website compromise, not all of which are related to the server itself or the hosting company the website is with.
-Here we will cover some of the things that you can do to mitigate the risk as much as possible.Use secure passwords
+Here we will cover some of the things that you can do to mitigate the risk as much as possible.Keep software up to date

-There are a few basic guidelines on how to make a secure password, such as having a minimum length of 15 characters, using a mix of characters and using random characters.
+There are a few basic guidelines on how to make a secure password, such as having a minimum length of 15 characters, using a mix of character types and including random characters.

 We recommend using a generator such as strongpasswordgenerator.com

-to ensure your password is meeting the minimum best practise.Use unique passwords
+to ensure your password is meeting the minimum best practice.Use unique passwords

-If you are on website or reseller hosting then the security of the server is managed by Crucial.
+If you are on Shared or Reseller hosting then the security of the server is managed by us.
 We take steps to ensure that the server is as secure as possible.
 We keep the server software up to date, use CloudLinux

-to completely separate customers websites and each server has a firewall that will actively block brute force attacks.
-We also make it easy to setup the website with CloudFlare
+to completely separate clients' websites and each server has a firewall that will actively block brute force attacks.
+We also make it easy to set sites up with CloudFlare